Brightspace/frau-publisher/README.md

 ```

 ### Publish to production
-To publish the released/production version of your app or library, simply change the `devTag` property to `version` in your `options` variable:
+To publish the released/production version of your app or library, you must change the `devTag` property to `version` and you must specify a valid version number that follows the guideline specified in [Semantic Versioning](http://semver.org).

+In your `options` variable, set the `version` tag with a valid version:

 ```javascript
 var options = {